SignTools/XReSign/README.md

 # XReSign

+> ## :warning: This repo is no longer supported.
+Future versions of the script can be found at [ios-signer-ci](https://github.com/SignTools/ios-signer-ci).
+The GUI is abandoned.

 XReSign allows you to sign or resign unencrypted ipa-files with certificate for which you hold the corresponding private key.
 Checked for developer, ad-hoc and enterprise distribution.

 ## How to use